jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 I've always used an eSIM, so I don't have firsthand experience with the other options, but they are commonly used by travelers.

 ## Getting Around

+Tokyo is easy to get around with all of the public transportation options available.
+I tend to stick with Google Maps for most of my getting around, as it provides accurate subway times and helps me find the fastest route to a destination.

 ### Paying for Transport